vaibhavbudhia/MindEase-FrontEnd/README.md

 ---

 <p align="center">
-Built with ❤️ on Sonic Blaze Testnet and Zerepy for better mental health
+Built with ❤️ on MindEase Testnet and NextJs/Fast API for better mental health
 </p>